roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 adapter is built to adapt label ``label_data1`` to the observable property ``data1``. ::

- from gtkmvc import Controller
- from gtkmvc.adapters import Adapter import gtk
+ from gtkmvc3 import Controller from gtkmvc3.adapters import Adapter import gtk

  class MyCtrl (Controller):